Debraheem/Massive_star_binaries/Lab2.md

 $$ \quad \dot{M}_{\text{dynamical}} = \frac{M}{\tau_{\text{dynamical}}}
 $$

-As a criterion to test for unstable mass transfer, we will check at the end of each timestep if the mass transfer rate \(\dot{M}_{\text{transfer}}\) exceeds significantly the thermal rate.
+As a criterion to test for unstable mass transfer, we will check at the end of each timestep if the mass transfer rate $\(\dot{M}_{\text{transfer}}\)$ exceeds significantly the thermal rate.
 This is indicative of the donor approaching a near-adiabatic behavior, leading to runaway overflow.
 In particular, we will require that

 $$
 \dot{M}_{\text{transfer}} > 100 \dot{M}_{\text{thermal}}